-- 16.1 The Digital and Logistics division for the purposes of this strategy principally Clinical Informatics individuals and teams across ESNEFT. - 16.2 As a corporate resource, the division delivers digital transformation programmes, ICT governance and compliance, service delivery and change activities across all the whole organisation, and will continue to manage these conflicting demands and their impact on delivery of DDaT strategy activities. - 16.3 The effective implementation of this strategy will require financial resources.
-There is currently an identified budget to deliver ESNEFT Digital and ICT activity on an annual basis, as well as opportunities for additional resource will always be explored on a project specific basis. - 16.4 Budgets for specific new projects will be negotiated as required. - 16.5 Digital, data and technology is led by the Director of Digital and Logistics, who is a voting member of the Trust Board.
+The Digital and Logistics division - for the purposes of this strategy principally Clinical Informatics and Information and Communications Technology - has lead responsibility for delivering this strategy with the support and endorsement of the Chief Executive, Trust Board and executive management committee, and the involvement of individuals and teams across East Suffolk and North Essex NHS Foundation Trust.

+As a corporate resource, the division delivers digital transformation programmes, information and communications technology governance and compliance, service delivery and change activities across all the whole organisation, and will continue to manage these conflicting demands and their impact on delivery of Digital, Data and Technology Strategy activities.

+The effective implementation of this strategy will require financial resources.
+There is currently an identified budget to deliver East Suffolk and North Essex NHS Foundation Trust Digital and Information and Communications Technology activity on an annual basis, as well as for the electronic patient record programme and the projects enabling this strategy during 2023/24.
+Alongside this, opportunities for additional resource will always be explored on a project specific basis.

+Budgets for specific new projects will be negotiated as required.

+Digital, Data and Technology is led by the Director of Digital and Logistics, who is a voting member of the Trust Board.